Rud156/ComBlitz/README.md

 # ComBlitz
 A game where surviving your own onslaught is the goal.
 Grounds fall off and everything can damage everything.
 Just try to survive for as long as possible.
+Create factories to make enemies and kill them to collect orbs and make the grounds.
 > Buildings and Character assets used are free assets downloaded from the [Unity Asset Store](https://assetstore.unity.com/) or [Dev Assets](http://devassets.com/assets/tower-defense-assets/).
 Music is taken from [Freesound](https://freesound.org/).

 ### Controls